 - District of Columbia State Bar

 - Chambers USA, Nationwide: Financial Services Regulation: Banking (Compliance), Chambers & Partners, 2014-2017

 - New York Metro Super Lawyers, banking, Thomson Reuters, 2007, 2009 - 2011, 2014 - 2017

 - Chambers Global, Latin America-wide: banking & finance, Chambers & Partners, 2012

 - Chambers Latin America, banking & finance, Chambers & Partners, 2012

-Kathleen routinely contributes to the Financial Services: Regulation Tomorrow blog, which provides insight and commentary on the global financial regulatory environment.
+Kathleen is an editor of, and regularly contributes to, the Financial Services: Regulation Tomorrow blog, which provides insight and commentary on the global financial regulatory environment.
 Since 2005, she has written a bi-monthly column for the New York Law Journal on International Banking.

 Other recent publications: